grumdrig/decon/README.md

 * `before X` terminates the array without consuming the terminator

-No terminator (empty braces) specifies an array that is as long as the data allows
+No terminator (empty braces) specifies an array that is as long as the data allows.

-Structures parse sequential information and are specified by listing field specifications, a name and a type, between braces, e.g.:
+Structures parse sequential records of different types and are specified by listing field specifications, a type and/or value and optional name, between braces, e.g.:

-    PersonalInfo = {
+    PersonalInfo: {
+      "PINF" tag
-      name String
+      String name
-      age Int
+      int    age
     }

+A literal value, if given is tested against the value read from the file, and deconstruction is aborted if they do not match.

 Usage